jes/notes/4thaxis.md

 See https://github.com/jes/concentric-gear-cutting for the script to counteract the eccentricity.

+## Concentric pivot cutting

-There's also a script in there for cutting pivots on shafts.
+There's a script in https://github.com/jes/concentric-gear-cutting for cutting pivots on shafts.

+Also instructions in [20231017.md](20231017.md) for an efficient workflow.